jvcasillas/untidydata/README.md

 ### `spirantization`

 -   Difficulty: easy
--   Simulated intensity measurements of of CV sequences in word initial and word medial position from L2 learners and native speakers.
+-   Simulated intensity measurements of CV sequences in word initial and word medial position from L2 learners and native speakers.

 ### `vot`